-Ow while the body of the ∠virgin remained in the place where she had fallen : her head tumbled down the slope into the church, amongst the feet of those standing there.
+Ow <while> the body of the ∠virgin remained in the place where she had fallen : her head tumbled down the slope into the [168r.] church, amongst the feet of those standing there.
 Whence both the parents and others, dumbfounded and astonished, hastened as quickly as possible to ascertain the matter more certainly: and having learned the virgin of God to have been beheaded, gave forth a lamentable wailing.
-Which hearing, the holy man came to the crowd standing by, and beholding that the virgin which he had consecrated to God had been killed, and seeing the murderer wiping his sword, as yet dripping with blood, on the grass: approached the wicked man with these words, O thou wicked murderer, saith he, of a child of royal dignity: why dost thou not repent that thou hast committed such a crime ?
+Which hearing, the holy man came to the crowd standing by, and beholding that the virgin which he had consecrated to God had been killed, and seeing the murderer wiping his sword, as yet dripping with blood, on the grass: approached the wicked man with these words, O thou wicked 114 murderer, saith he, of a child of royal dignity: why dost thou not repent that thou hast committed such a crime?
 Thou hast troubled the peace, and hast defiled the church with thy sacrilege: neither hast thou shewn reverence for the day of the Now I beseech my God Lord. himself, seeing what thou committed unworthily, that thou mayest receive a worthy recompense.
 Having said this, the young man fell to the ground, and immediately gave up the ghost.
 Wonderful to say, the body of the dead man, having melted, dissapeared in the sight of those standing by: with many assserting that he had been swallowed up, with the earth opening up, and with his spirit having been engulfed in hell.

-Hereupon the holy man, kissing the head of the virgin, and putting it with the rest of her body, arranging them in order: and covering them with his cloak, came to the altar for the celebration of mass.
-Which having been done: returning to the body, he made this sermon to the people.
-Ye shall know, dearly beloved, that this virgin of God had made a vow of holiness: and, having been cut off by death, had no time to fulfill it.
-Whence it behooveth us, falling down upon the ground, more devoutly to intercede with God for her: henceforth many advantages shall be had through her.
-To be sure, he himself, stretching forth his hands to heaven, said, O Lord Jesus Christ, for whose love this virgin, rejecting earthly things, coveted heavenly things, although we should not ignore that she was permitted to be laid up for thy name in the bosom of heavenly joy so as to no longer need further companionship: yet, most merciful Author of good supplications, command that the soul of this maiden, revived by the grace of thy mercy, may yet further magnify thy name amongst thy people: and after the course of long life multiplied by the profit of good conversation may return to thee, her Spouse, the only Son of God the Father, with whom and with the Holy Ghost thou livest and gloriest, God, for the endless ages of ages.
+115 should not ignore that she was permitted to be laid up for thy name in the bosom 117 of heavenly joy so as longer need further companionship: yet, most merciful Author of good supplications, command that the soul of this maiden, revived by the grace of thy mercy, may yet further magnify thy name amongst thy people : and after the course of long life multiplied by the profit of good conversation may return to thee, her Spouse, the only Son of God the Father, with whom and with the Holy Ghost thou livest and gloriest, God, for the endless ages of ages.
 And when they all had answered, Amen, the girl, as if brought out of sleep, sat up, wiping and cleansing her face from dust and sweat: and rising up, she entered into the church, and then poured out thanksgiving to God.
-Moreover, where her head was cut from her neck, a certain whiteness in the of manner a filament always overspread the place of the injury.
+118 Moreover, where her head was cut from her neck, a certain whiteness in the of filament manner a always overspread the place of the injury.
+119